When they’re not using their athletic powers on the field, NFL players are finding ways to serve as superheroes for their communities.

 Partners

 The NFLPA Community MVP program would not be what it is without our sidekicks.
-These are our presenting partners:
+These are our supporting partners:

 Rules & Conditions